 The U.S. Navy flew its final A-7E combat missions during the Gulf War in 1990, and the A-7D’s and A-7K’s were retired from active service in 1993.
 The aircraft was also exported to Greece in the 1970s, and to Portugal and Thailand in the late 1980s.
+The last operational A-7 was retired from the Greek Air Force in October 2014.
 The A-7, in all of its variants, had a remarkable record of success in flight operations and in combat.
 It was truly a very successful airplane.

 This aircraft was restored by the Vought Aircraft Heritage Foundation Volunteers and is on loan from the National Museum of Naval Aviation.